What is a Thermocouple?

 - To test the current capacity, it is installed to monitor the temperature while testing the thermal stability of switchgear equipment.

-- The number of thermocouples is installed in the chemical production plant and petroleum refineries to measure and monitor temperature at a different stage of the plant.
+- The number of thermocouples is installed in the chemical production plant and petroleum refineries to measure and monitor temperature at different stages of the plant.